ttiny/apache-git-sync-tool/README.md

 Authors
 ---------
 Krum Stoilov - original implementation
-Borislav Peev (borislav.asdf at gmail dot com)
+Borislav Peev (borislav.asdf at gmail dot com) - only bug fixes and adding new features, this is not my code

 #### Credits
 https://gist.github.com/oodavid/1809044